CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/pydoc.rst

 =================

 Our documentation relies on `Sphinx <https://www.sphinx-doc.org/>`_ to generate comprehensible description of modules and class.
-To help making it easier to maintain, please follow the `Sphinx docstring format <https://www.sphinx-doc.org/en/master/usage/domains/python.html>`_ when contributing to the project.
+To help making it easier to maintain, please follow the `Sphinx docstring format <https://www.sphinx-doc.org/en/master/usage/domains/python.html>`_ when contributing to the project with Python files.

 A typical Sphinx docstring is structured as following.